 The Hoeft Technology & Management Program is a University Minor in which undergraduate engineering and business majors learn together in an integrated program without sacrificing disciplinary depth in their major fields of study.
 Teams of business and engineering students work together to develop comprehensive solutions to real world problems.

-In an era when increasing domestic and international competition have caused industry to fundamentally re-define its management structure and its approach to resource management, particularly human resources, the need to hire graduates who can "hit the ground running" is of paramount importance.
-The time and cost involved in training recent college graduates to work in cross-functional teams is a luxury that most companies can no longer afford.
+In an era when increasing domestic and international competition have caused industry to fundamentally re-define its management, the need to hire graduates who can “hit the ground running” is of paramount importance.
+The time and cost involved in training college graduates to work in cross-functional teams is a luxury that most companies can no longer afford.

 Admission to the program is competitive and requires application by prospective students during the spring semester of their sophomore year.
 Students then enter the program in their junior year and pursue the prescribed course of study while satisfying requirements for a bachelor’s degree in their engineering or business major.
 The program looks to admit equal numbers of students from the College of Business and the College of Engineering.

 In the program’s integrated capstone project course, multidisciplinary teams focus on a specific problem posed by one of the program’s corporate affiliates.
 These projects address problems characterized by significant technical and managerial issues.